Olivier Roy (ice hockey): Professional

-On March 30, 2011, Roy signed a three-year, entry-level contract with the Edmonton Oilers.
+On March 30, 2011, He signed a three-year, entry-level contract with the Edmonton Oilers.
 On November 8, 2013, Roy was traded by the Oilers to the Calgary Flames along with Ladislav Šmíd in exchange for Roman Horák and Laurent Brossoit.

 On September 30, 2014, as a free agent and without an NHL offer, Roy signed a one-year ECHL contract with the Idaho Steelheads.

 As a free agent, Roy opted to pursue a European career, and signed a one-year deal with Slovenian club, HDD Olimpija Ljubljana, a member of the Austrian Hockey League (EBEL), on July 30, 2015.
 After one year with Olimpija, he headed to fellow EBEL team EC VSV.

 After five seasons in Germany with Augsburger, Roy left as a free agent to sign a one-year deal with Hungarian club, Fehérvár AV19 of the ICEHL, on May 13, 2022.